Samsung Galaxy E7

 The Samsung Galaxy E7 is a midrange Android smartphone produced by Samsung Electronics.
-It was released in January 2015 & Discontinued in November 2016.
-Samsung Galaxy E7 has a 13 Megapixel rear camera with LED flash and a 5 Megapixel front facing camera.
+It was released in January 2015 and discontinued in November 2016.
+Samsung Galaxy E7 has a 13-megapixel rear camera with LED flash and a 5-megapixel front-facing camera.

 Specifications

 Hardware

-The phone is powered by Qualcomm's Snapdragon 410 chipset which includes a 1.2 GHz processor, Adreno 306 GPU and 2GB RAM, with 16GB of internal storage.
-It also has a Lithium-ion battery with a capacity of 2950 mAh.
+The phone is powered by Qualcomm's Snapdragon 410 chipset, which includes a 1.2 GHz processor, Adreno 306 GPU and 2 GB RAM, with 16 GB of internal storage.
+It also has a lithium-ion battery with a capacity of 2950 mAh.
 The Samsung Galaxy E7 has a 5.5-inch HD Super AMOLED display and also includes a 13 MP rear camera and 5 MP front camera.
-It comes with two Nano-SIM slots, with one of them also serving as a microSD slot.
+It comes with two nano-SIM slots, with one of them also serving as a microSD slot.

 Software

 This phone was officially released with Android 4.4.4 "KitKat".
 It is also upgradable to Android 5.1.1 "Lollipop".